2sic/2sxc-docs/2sxc Docs Generator/net-code/data-sources/custom/configuration.md

 So how does each scenario work out?

 1. If the programmer overwrote the `Delimiter` property, then internally the `Configuration["Delimiter"]` is now not a token any more, but instead just a character like `,`.
 So the token-engine won't change anything.
-1. If the programmer didn't do anything but the [visual query](xref:ToSic.Eav.DataSources.Queries.VisualQueryAttribute) engine gave a settings-entity to the system, then the token is resolved and whatever the user entered is used.
+1. If the programmer didn't do anything but the  [VisualQuery](xref:Basics.Query.VisualQuery.Index)  engine gave a settings-entity to the system, then the token is resolved and whatever the user entered is used.
 1. if the neither the programmer nor the user provided settings, then the token-engine will resolve to the fallback and use the `\t` as was defined.

 ## Also Read